 The creation, registration and enforcement of various types of securities, such as pledges, mortgages over real estate and chattels, assignments and guarantees, are determined by provisions contained in both federal (UAE) and local emirate laws.

-At the federal level, the creation and enforcement of various types of securities is contained in the UAE Civil Code (the Law of Civil Transactions promulgated under Federal Law No 5 of 1985), the UAE Commercial Transactions Code (Federal Law No 18 of 1993) and other security-specific laws of the UAE – for example, the UAE Companies Law (Federal Law No 2 of 2015) contains provisions relating to pledges over shares, and the UAE Federal Maritime Law (Law No 26 of 1981) contains provisions relating to mortgages over vessels, etc.
+At the federal level, the creation and enforcement of various types of securities is contained in the Civil Code, the Commercial Code and other security-specific laws of the UAE – for example, the UAE Companies Law (Federal Law No 2 of 2015) contains provisions relating to pledges over shares, and the UAE Federal Maritime Law (Law No 26 of 1981) contains provisions relating to mortgages over vessels, etc.

 At the emirate level, each emirate has its own practices and procedures, the most developed of which are in the emirate of Dubai.
 The various free zones in the UAE, including the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), have specific laws, rules and practices that apply in the relative free zone.

-With regard to enforcement, a suit in the relevant court in the UAE has to be filed and a UAE court order obtained.
+With regard to enforcement, there are no self-help remedies in the UAE.
+For enforcement, a suit in the relevant court in the UAE has to be filed and a UAE court order obtained.
 The court must be satisfied that all relevant requirements contained in the security document and/or the relevant laws have been complied with by the party seeking enforcement.
 Although remedies are available in principle, enforcement in practice can sometimes take a long time and court decisions can be unpredictable, especially since the UAE does not adhere to the concept of binding precedent.
 Furthermore, all proceedings before UAE courts are conducted in Arabic, and all evidence must be translated into Arabic.
-There is also no oral advocacy in civil matters, and all submissions are made in writing.
+There is also no oral advocacy in civil or commercial matters, and all submissions are made in writing.

 In practice, however, if an agreement with a foreign governing law provision is presented to a court in the UAE for interpretation or enforcement, the court may well apply UAE law regardless of any contrary choice of law by the parties.
 In circumstances where the court agrees to apply the foreign governing law, the applicable provisions of the foreign governing law will have to be established as a matter of fact.